Best US banks for American expats living abroad

 When you’re abroad, the right bank can make all the difference in keeping your finances simple and accessible.
 Here are a few things to look for:

-ATM accessibility and fees
+ATM accessibility and foreign transaction fees

-Multi-currency support
+Multi-currency support and multi-currency accounts

 Multi-currency accounts can be a lifesaver, especially if you’re earning in one currency but spending in another.
 Banks that support multiple currencies or provide competitive exchange rates can help you avoid expensive conversion fees.

-Global reach and customer support
+Global reach, online banking, and customer support

-Banking from overseas often means needing assistance at odd hours.
+Global banking often means needing assistance at odd hours.
 Some banks specialize in international service with 24/7 support, making it easier to solve issues without waiting days for a response.

 Patriot Act compliance